EDTECH SEO & AI VISIBILITY CASE STUDYHow we grew Blue Carrot AI citation share 1%→8% in 60 days and +25% SQLs in 90 days

 Targeted link-building combined with strong content often outperforms broad outreach campaigns.
 In this e-learning SEO case study, GrowPad used focused link-building to support already-optimized pages, which helped improve rankings and visibility without relying on high-volume outreach campaigns.

-What SEO metrics matter most for e-learning SaaS companies?
+What SEO and AI visibility metrics matter most for e-learning SaaS companies?

-Is GrowPad a good fit for e-learning SaaS companies?
+Is GrowPad a good fit for e-learning SaaS SEO & GEO/AEO campaigns?

 GrowPad works well with e-learning SaaS companies that want SEO to support lead generation and long-term positioning rather than short-term traffic gains.

-For example, in its case study with Blue Carrot, GrowPad focused on running a thorough SaaS SEO audit, including topic authority, page prioritization, and LLM visibility to support both current results (+25% more qualified leads in 3 months) and future growth.
+For example, in this edtech SEO & GEO/AEO case study with Blue Carrot, GrowPad focused on topic authority, page prioritization, and AI visibility to support both current results (+25% more qualified leads in 3 months) and future growth (1% to 8% AI Overview citation share, Top-2 brand positions in AI answers).